yiisoft/view/docs/use-in-web-environment.md

 </div>
 ```

-For more security, to display HTML content, you can use content filtering tools such as
+If you need to securely display HTML content, you can use content filtering tools such as
 [HTML Purifier](https://github.com/ezyang/htmlpurifier).
-Filtering tools do an excellent
-job of ensuring the security of the output, but they do not work quickly.
-You should
+A drawback is that it is not very
-consider caching the filtering result if your application requires high performance.
+performant so consider caching the result.